SpecDec++: Boosting Speculative Decoding via Adaptive Candidate Lengths: SpecDec++: Theory and Algorithm

-To empirically verify this, we perform a preliminary experiment with the same setting in Section~\ref{sec:exp}, where we use all the prompts in the Alpaca dataset and calculate the set of disagreement $S$ for each prompt with the llama-2-chat-7B/llama-2-chat-70B model pair.
-The results show that the average $N_{\text{target}}/N = 0.164 \pm 0.078$ and the corresponding oracle throughput is $27.06 \pm 4.13$ tokens/second (2.92x speedup) according to Equation~\eqref{eq:costfn2} with the empirical value of $(t_{\text{target}},t_{\text{draft}})$ reported in Section~\ref{sec:time}.
+\textbf{Empirical implication.} We perform a preliminary study where we use all the prompts in the Alpaca dataset and calculate the set of disagreement $S$ for each prompt with the llama-2-chat-7B/llama-2-chat-70B model pair.
+The results show that the average $N_{\text{target}}/N = 0.164 \pm 0.078$ and the corresponding oracle throughput is $27.06 \pm 4.13$ tokens/second (2.92x speedup) in the setting of Section~\ref{sec:exp}.
 In comparison, the average throughput for the target model without speculative decoding is 9.26 tokens/second, while speculative decoding with the best fixed $K$ gives 17.58 tokens/second (1.90x speedup) (Section~\ref{sec:exp}).
-We see that there is a huge potential in adaptively tuning the candidate lengths.
+We can see a huge potential in adaptively tuning the candidate lengths, which motivates our subsequent study on stochastic settings and the development of \ours.